OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:41

 Returning the third time, he said to them, “Are you still sleeping and resting?
 Enough!
 The hour has come.
-Look, the Son of Man is delivered into the hands of sinners.
+Look, the Son of Man is handed over to sinners.

 ## Mark 14:42